areejhum/Python-CitySchools-Project/README.md

 ### Top Performing Schools (By % Overall Passing)

-* Create a table that highlights the top 5 performing schools based on % Overall Passing.
+* The table that highlights the # top 5 performing schools based on % Overall Passing.
 Include:
   * School Name
   * School Type
   * Total Students